web3-storage/docs/docs/how-tos/retrieve.md

 When you [store data using the Web3.Storage client][howto-store], the `put` method returns an [IPFS content identifier (CID)][ipfs-docs-cid] string.
 That CID points to an IPFS directory that contains all the files you passed in using the `put` method.

 You can use an IPFS gateway to view a list of all the files in that directory from your browser.
-To do this, simply create a gateway URL.
+To do so, simply create a gateway URL.
 For example, if your CID is `bafybeidd2gyhagleh47qeg77xqndy2qy3yzn4vkxmk775bg2t5lpuy7pcu`, you can make a URL for the `dweb.link` gateway as follows: [bafybeidd2gyhagleh47qeg77xqndy2qy3yzn4vkxmk775bg2t5lpuy7pcu.ipfs.dweb.link](https://bafybeidd2gyhagleh47qeg77xqndy2qy3yzn4vkxmk775bg2t5lpuy7pcu.ipfs.dweb.link/).
 Follow that link, and you'll see a page similar to this:

 ![Screenshot of an IPFS gateway directory listing](./images/gateway-directory-listing.png)